jgierer12/awesome-babel-macros/readme.md

 ## Integrations

-The following projects include `babel-plugin-macros`, so macros can be used out-of-the-box without additional configuration:
+The following projects include `babel-plugin-macros`, so macros can be used out of the box without additional configuration:

 - [Gatsby](https://www.gatsbyjs.org/)
 - [Create React App](https://facebook.github.io/create-react-app/)